AndreaN33/EECS301-Lab1/Lab1-Guide/Git-Tutorial.md

 ## Git from the GUI

+All lab instructions for Git use the command-line client exclusively.
+You may, optionally, use one of the GUI clients to manage your Git repositories, if you wish, but there is no requirement to do so.

 ### Git GUI

 To learn more about the **Git GUI**, read through this guide: [An Illustrated Guide to Git on Windows](https://nathanj.github.io/gitguide/tour.html)